Jake Rosenzweig

-Jake Rosenzweig (born April 14, 1989 in London) is an English-born American racing driver.
+Jake Rosenzweig (born April 14, 1989 in London) is an English-born American former racing driver.

 Career

 Karting

 Much of Rosenzweig's early karting career was contested in the United Kingdom, with him competing in Super 1 karting championships.
 In 2001, Rosenzweig finished fifth in the Cadet Championship, having been outside the top thirty positions the previous season.
 2002 saw Rosenzweig step up to JICA karts, again competing in the Super 1 championship, staying there for two seasons with an additional shot at the Andrea Margutti Trophy in 2004.

 After a season out in 2005, Rosenzweig moved up to ICA karts for the 2006 season.
 Rosenzweig contested the Stars of Karting championship in the United States, finishing eighth overall in the championship standings.
 He also made appearances in the WSK International Series and Italian Open Masters, scoring nine points in both series.
 Rosenzweig remained in the States to contest the most part of his 2007 karting campaign, claiming both the ICA Florida Winter Tour and the Canadian ICC Championship, and finished runner-up in two other championships – Stars of Karting National and East series – losing out to British racer Scott Jenkins on both occasions.
 He also finished thirteenth at the SuperNationals event in Las Vegas, Nevada, beating the likes of Raphael Matos and Phil Giebler.